sag47/chewbotkah/README.md

 # What does it do?

-It crawls a frontend and attempts to run basic quality assurance tests
+It crawls a frontend and attempts to run basic quality assurance tests in stages.

 Currently there are only two stages.

 1. Crawls a domain using a domain filter so it doesn't attempt to crawl the whole internet.
-It will grab every unique URL it can script.
-It will then run unit tests on the scraped `<a>` elements and check for links off-site.
-There is a variable for ignoring certain domains.
+It will grab every unique URL it can scrape.
+This builds an index of domain specific pages matching the `--domain-filter` option.
+Each index contains a set of links found on the page.
-2. With the list of unique URLs from the crawler visit each page and profile the page load.
-Report any resources which do not return a `200` HTTP status as well as which page it occurred.

-There will soon be a third stage.
-It will involve visiting each target URL on every page and just checking the HTTP status of the page load (even if the link is off site).
-It will only use the unique URL list from the crawler in stage 1 in which to visit pages.
-It will not attempt to scrape pages it visits but just get the HTTP return status code.
+2. Run individual test suites on the crawled data.

 ## Suites

-These stages are organized into Suites.
-Currently there are only 3 suites planned.
+The testing stages are organized into Suites.
+Currently there are only 2 suites.

+* Suite 1 - This suite analyzes crawler data and checks for links that are not approved through whitelist or do not match the `--domain-filter`.
+This operates on the `href` attribute of `<a>` element in the scrape data.
+This does not actually perform any network requests but uses the crawl data.
+* Suite 2 - This suite profiles the loading of each page on the domain from crawler data and determins if there are any non-200 HTTP status resources loading on each page.
+This only tests the crawler indexes and does not check links within pages.

 ## Commonly encountered exceptions